Choosing the best survival radio: Top 10 for savvy survivors

 The great thing about the C. Crane is how easy it is to use.
 Tuning your device to the right station takes a matter of seconds, and you can easily find a solid channel.

-There’s even one year warranty included with the device for extra peace of mind.
+There’s even a one-year warranty included with the device for extra peace of mind.

 One downside is there’s no clock or timer, and the internal battery takes a long time to charge.